Merkiso/merkiso-scrapers/README.md

 4. or execute scrapy command: `scrapy crawl scrapers_vtex -a product_name=ensalada -o outputs/json_result.json`
 5. and see in the  `outputs/` the json generated with data scraped

-## Contributing
-Contributions are welcome!
-If you have any ideas or improvements, feel free to submit a pull request.

-## License
-This project is licensed under the [MIT License](LICENSE).

-## Disclaimer
-Please use this project responsibly and in accordance with the terms and conditions of the websites you are scraping.
-Be respectful of the website owners' policies and do not engage in any illegal activities.

-## Contact
-For any questions or inquiries, please contact [your-email@example.com](mailto:your-email@example.com).